back to overview

 ## [1] 550

-We can make a table with only one entry per species, i.e. we remove duplicates:
+If we want to explore more what species we have, we can make another dataframe with only one entry per species, i.e. we remove duplicates:

 Using table, we can see how many species there are per genus: